Here at Prim & Prep, we love beards – though that should be obvious.

 We’ll investigate the techniques you need to tackle it – and to make sure it never comes back.

-But first we have to give an answer to the question that has bugged so many bearded gents since time immemorial – why does my beard itch so much?
+But first, we have to give an answer to the question that has bugged so many bearded gents since time immemorial – why does my beard itch so much or why do beards itch in general?

 Use the table of contents below to jump to the sections most important to you.